uliseshdzc/azure-ai-services-http/README.md

   - Azure AI Content Moderator
   - Azure AI Personalizer

-They are separated in `.rest` files which follow the [RFC2616](https://www.w3.org/Protocols/rfc2616/rfc2616-sec5.html) standard.
+They are separated in `.http` files which follow the [RFC2616](https://www.w3.org/Protocols/rfc2616/rfc2616-sec5.html) standard.

 ## How to prepare the environment?
 I used [Visual Studio Code](https://code.visualstudio.com/) and the extension [REST Client](https://github.com/Huachao/vscode-restclient).
 To run the requests, both must be installed in your machine.